lblod/frontend-embeddable-notule-editor/README.md

   mode: 'besluit',
 }
 ```
-As said in the plugin description the articleStructure we have simplified this plugin to be basically a toggle between 2 modes, you can select if you want the `mode: 'besluit'` that basically includes the besluit_article structure, or the mode: 'regulatoryStatement
+As said in the plugin description the articleStructure we have simplified this plugin to be basically a toggle between 2 modes, you can select if you want the `mode: 'besluit'` that basically includes the besluit_article structure, or the `mode: 'regulatoryStatement'` that includes all the other structures like title, chapter, section, subsection, article ...

 ### Enabling/disabling the environment banner